FFFSTANZA/FoloCharge/UI_IMPROVEMENTS_SUMMARY.md

 ## Overview

-Comprehensive premium UI enhancements for FoloCharge, transforming the interface into a modern, professional, and visually stunning application.
+Comprehensive premium UI enhancements for Folonite DMS, transforming the interface into a modern, professional, and visually stunning application.

 ## Key Improvements